 Nursing Home Staff Drug Abuse Consequences for Residents

 Nursing home residents constitute a particularly vulnerable population.
 Whether suffering from mental or physical infirmity, they rely on nursing home staff to provide them with food, medicine, and other daily necessities.
 Unfortunately, nursing home neglect is an all too common feature of some nursing homes, and staff drug abuse can only compound the problems.
-If a nursing home or other long-term care facility neglected or abused your loved one, contact Dolman Law Group Accident Injury Lawyers, PA for a free consultation at (727) 451-6900.
+If a nursing home or other long-term care facility neglected or abused your loved one, contact Sibley Dolman Gipe Accident Injury Lawyers, PA for a free consultation at (727) 451-6900.